dtoearth-prog/canvas-boards/README.md

 On macOS the packaged build script expects GNU tools; use `npx vite build` instead of `npm run build`.

+Some internal storage keys still use the project's original name.
+They are deliberately unchanged, because renaming them would orphan existing saved boards.

 ## Built with